mindspore-ai/docs/tutorials/lite/source_en/use/runtime_cpp.md

 The advanced parameters contained in [Context](https://www.mindspore.cn/doc/api_cpp/en/master/lite.html#id2) are defined as follows:

-If the user only calls the built-in operators and does not call [Custom Operators](https://www.mindspore.cn/tutorial/lite/en/master/use/register_kernel.html#id2), the following parameters are not necessary set up.

-If the user doesn't use the integrated hardware of mindsprore Lite, but wants to apply [self-defined operators](https://www.mindspore.cn/tutorial/lite/en/master/use/register_kernel.html#id2), the user needs to set the following parameters.

-If the user uses the integrated hardware of Mindsprore Lite, please set the parameter according to the relevant documentation.
-Take NNIE device as an example, please set according to the instruction of [Integrated use](https://www.mindspore.cn/tutorial/lite/en/master/use/nnie.html#id10).

-- [provider_](https://www.mindspore.cn/doc/api_cpp/en/master/lite.html#provider)：The name of the provider.

-- [provider_device_](https://www.mindspore.cn/doc/api_cpp/en/master/lite.html#provider-device)：The device of the provider.

 ### Configuring the Number of Threads

 The following sample code from [main.cc](https://gitee.com/mindspore/mindspore/blob/master/mindspore/lite/examples/runtime_cpp/main.cc#L109) demonstrates how to configure the number of threads: